 Apple also offers shipment of the HomePod to a service center, like it currently offers for the iPhone, iPad, and Mac, at a cost of $19.99 on top of any associated repair fees.

-Videos advising of how to use the HomePod have been published to Apple's YouTube Support channel since its launch, starting with a trio of guides advising how to use Siri to play music, to use the touch controls, and how to adjust the HomePod's settings.
-A later guide "How to get the most from HomePod" is a longer video covering basic HomePod functions including personal requests, talking to Siri, using it as a speakerphone, and controlling smart home accessories.
+Apple has published videos to its YouTube Support channel, advising how to use the HomePod.
+The series starts with a trio of guides advising how to use Siri to play music, use the touch controls, and adjust the HomePod's settings.
+A later guide, titled "How to get the most from HomePod," is a longer video covering basic HomePod functions including personal requests, talking to Siri, using it as a speakerphone, and controlling smart home accessories.

-Like other products, Apple has tried to maintain the privacy of its customers when using the HomePod.
+Like with other its products, Apple has tried to maintain customer privacy when using the HomePod.
 While the speaker does communicate with Apple's servers, it does so by anonymizing the data and using encryption.